-Why I break for Christmas (and think you should too)
+Why I break for Christmas (and I think you should too)

-By the time you’re reading this, it’ll be the last working week before Christmas here at Selling from the Heart HQ.
+At the time you’re reading this, it’s the last working week before Christmas here at Selling from the Heart HQ.

-From 16th December we close the office for the whole of the Christmas period, until Monday 3rd January.
+We always close the office for a couple of weeks over the the Christmas holiday period.
 We’ll be putting the “out of office” on the inbox and the phone service, and going off to have some genuine down time to rest up and recharge our batteries, ready to do our best work in the year ahead.

-This is something that I’ve done for many years now, and it’s become a really important part of my business cycle.
-So I thought I’d do a video to talk about why I do it — it could be that it needs to be an important part of your business cycle too.
+Taking Christmas “fully off” is something that I’ve done for many years now, and it’s become a really important part of my business cycle.

-**This video was recorded several years ago – but everything I say in it is just as important today
+**The video was recorded a number of years ago so it’s not up to date – but most of what I say in it is just as relevant today**

 Here’s why I take a proper break:

-I put a lot of myself into running my business and serving my clients, and for every occasion that you see me doing something “outwards facing” whether creating a video or blog like this, hosting a Q&A call, or running a launch to enrol new members in my programmes, I’ve got an equal amount of work to do behind the scenes keeping the “back end” of things running — managing a team, writing emails, doing accounts etc.
+I put a lot of myself into running my business and serving my clients, and for every occasion that you see me doing something “outwards facing” whether creating a video or blog like this, hosting a mentoring call, or running a launch to enrol new people in my course or membership, I’ve got an equal amount of work to do behind the scenes keeping the “back end” of things running.

-But the thing is, we don’t serve our clients by working flat out to support them all the time.
+But we don’t serve our clients by working flat out to support them all the time.

 We also serve our clients by being well rested and being at our very best.